Here’s how to handle the most common health and safety hazards on house building sites

 While many injuries happen on construction sites, each year, thousands of workers get injured during their house building projects.
 According to the statistics revealed by the Health and Safety Executive, during the year 2016-2017, around 1200 of injuries that took place on house building sites, were due to slips, trips or falls.

 According to the National House Building Council (NHBC), most of these injuries or accidents could be averted by the effective and efficient management of the working areas and all the access routes.
 The estimates reveal that around 2.3 million working days are lost each year in the construction field due to workplace injuries, which comprise around 17% of the mix and illness caused by work-related activities, which comprise around a massive 83% in the mix.

 Read the full article to learn more about the most common hazards on house building sites and how to handle them effectively!

-NHBC highlights the most frequent reported items in the final quarter of 2017:
+NHBC highlights the most frequently reported items in the final quarter of 2017:

-- Workers working on scaffold with no guardrails in place;
+- Workers working on the scaffold with no guardrails in place;

 - No fall protection on open stairwells;

 - No eye protection is worn when using a Paslode nail gun;

 NHBC health and safety advisers can provide coaching and advice to site managers, and when the right measures are in place, the safety of a site can be dramatically improved.

 Stephen Ashworth, Health & Safety Services Manager, said, “Over recent years, we have seen big improvements with regards to safety on-site and the number of injuries to construction workers has reduced.